 The division of climate and environmental health, together with other professional environments at NIPH, has emergency preparedness responsibility for major environmental and chemical incidents.
 Emergency preparedness responsibility is established in the Norwegian Public Health Act, which gives the NIPH responsibility for necessary emergency preparedness, measures in emergency situations, the duty to monitor the state of health of the population, and the duty to provide assistance when people are exposed to health-damaging environmental factors.

 In the emergency preparedness work at the institute, the division provides advice and risk assessments on health effects resulting from exposure to low doses over time via air, drinking water, diet and the environment, and combination effects of different types of exposures.
-The chemical preparedness at FHI includes assistance to health authorities and municipal health services in the event of chemical accidents and pollution situations.
+The chemical preparedness at NIPH includes assistance to health authorities and municipal health services in the event of chemical accidents and pollution situations.
 The division leads the project «Chemical emergency preparedness and radiation preparedness» in the Program for cross-sectional emergency preparedness work at the department, which will start in 2022.

 The Division of Climate and Environmental Health has many advisory tasks, and the advisory assignments are based closely on research in the area.
 To provide clients with a professional basis for making good decisions and giving advice to the people, the division places great emphasis on developing and continuously raising the quality of our advisory expertise and our deliveries.
 The risk assessment field is developing very rapidly, and the complexity and expertise we need has increased greatly in recent years.
-New methods for risk assessment of mixtures, more use of in vitro and in silico models, better utilization of big data and exposure models, are some of the areas that we concentrate on.
+New methods for risk assessment of mixtures, more use of in vitro and in silico models, better utilisation of big data and exposure models, are some of the areas that we concentrate on.

 The division performs extensive laboratory activities at the institute’s premises in Lovisenberggata, Oslo.
 The activities include molecular biology and genetic toxicological methods, work with stem cells, advanced cell models, immunological and cellular methodology, methods development, and analysis.
 The division has advanced, up-to-date, well-equipped laboratories.

-The focus on climate change and health is a part of FHI's strategy.
+The focus on climate change and health is a part of the NIPH's strategy.
 The division leads the work, in close collaboration with the rest of the institute, to cover the breadth of the issues.
 Key words in the strategy are climate, environment, food and health, where we will take on a new role and become a key player: Climate changes occur, and are affecting the environment and living conditions globally.
 According to the WHO, climate change is now the biggest global public health threat.
 We do need new knowledge both to adapt to a changed climate and to limit the health consequences.
 The Division for Climate and Environment Health will develop new knowledge about causes, risks, health effects and measures, based on our methodological expertise and infrastructure (health registers, health surveys, laboratory activities and biobanks).
 Key public health issues that we will shed light on in the coming years are:

 - Food, diet and water